w3f/polkadot-wiki/docs/learn/learn-teleport.md

 :::info Walk-through video tutorial about teleporting assets

-See [this technical explainer video](https://youtu.be/3tE9ouub5Tg) to learn how to teleport assets from Kusama to the Asset Hub.
-The same procedure applies to teleporting between Polkadot and the Polkadot Asset Hub, or any other parachain.
+See [this technical explainer video](https://youtu.be/3tE9ouub5Tg) to learn how to teleport assets from Kusama to the AssetHub.
+The same procedure applies to teleporting between Polkadot and the Polkadot AssetHub, or any other parachain.

 :::